6eer/uniswap-sushiswap-arbitrage-bot/README.md

 ```
 for safety reasons, if not you could be losing money. see Uniswap docs for more info.
 (This function is used in bot_normalswap.js and Arbitrajer.sol).

-+ You probably wanna embeded the logic on Utils.sol on the node script avoiding the deploy of the contract.
++ You probably wanna embedded the logic available on Utils.sol at the node script, avoiding the cost of deploy the Utils contract.

 + Use child process for each block.

-+ If in a new block there is no more profit cancel the early child process spawned.
++ If on a new block there is no more profit cancel the early child process spawned.

 + Maybe an improvement on robustness using event subscription to UniswapV2Pair.Swap() and ERC20.Approval() events can be achieved.